 Timber

 Wood boat building brings us another use of the word timber, as the structural framing of the boat is referred to as “boat timbers.”
-When we think back to the age of sail, when boat hulls were made of wood, this term makes sense, as the structural elements were large timbers or logs which were roughly formed and then fitted into the framework of the boat.
+When we think back to the age of sail, when boat hulls were made of wood, this term makes sense, as the structural elements were large timbers or logs that were roughly formed and then fitted into the framework of the boat.

 Lumber

-While homebuilding is the most common use of lumber, it is also used in any application where inexpensive wood products are needed, such as boxes and crates, landscaping, pallets, outdoor furniture, decks and boat docks.
+While homebuilding is the most common use of lumber, it is also used in any application where inexpensive wood products are needed, such as boxes and crates, landscaping, pallets, outdoor furniture, decks, and boat docks.

 Engineered Wood Products